metablaster/WindowsFirewallRuleset/README.md

     .\Scripts\SetupFirewall.ps1
     ```

-    hit enter and you will be prompted what kind of rulesets you want.
+    Hit enter and you will be prompted questions such as what kind of rulesets you want.\
+    If you need help to decide whether to run some rules or not, type `?` and press enter.

 12. Follow prompt output, (ex. hit enter to accept default action),
 it will take at least 10 minutes of your attention.